ylluminarious/cixl/README.md

 > quit
 ```

-This project aims to produce a minimalistic extension language, or language substrate; in C + GNU-extensions.
-In a way, it's Lua taken one step further.
+This project aims to produce a minimalistic extension language, or language substrate; in C. In a way, it's Lua taken one step further.
 The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency, flexibility and simplicity.

 ### Stack
 The parameter stack is exposed to user code, just like in Forth.